JNPauli/Banter/content/index.md

 ## I've got a question!

 In case you have any questions or difficulties with the lecture and its materials, please don’t hesitate a single second to get in touch with me.
 A great way to do this is to open an issue on the GitHub site of the course.
-You can of course further contact me via [E-mail](paulijanos@gmail.com).
+You can of course further contact me via <details>
+<summary> contact me via e-mail:</summary>
+<br>(paulijanos@gmail.com)</details>

  Every feedback or idea you might have is highly appreciated and valued.

 ## Acknowledgements